Does HMRC object to putting family members on the payroll?

 Choose a reputable company

 Only outsource your selected business functions to a reputable company that belongs to a trade organisation with a defined code of ethics.
-For example, we are ICAEW (Institute of Chartered Accountants in England and Wales) chartered accountants, and we follow a set of principles, including integrity, objectivity, professional competence and due care, confidentiality, and professional behaviour.
+For example, we are ICAEW (Institute of Accountants in England and Wales) Accountants, and we follow a set of principles, including integrity, objectivity, professional competence and due care, confidentiality, and professional behaviour.
 This means that as our client, you will receive honest answers from our knowledgeable teams who keep abreast with the latest developments in practice, legislation and techniques.
 We also act diligently and respect confidentiality.

 Formalise processes